arch-sci/ml-weight-prediction/README.md

 ### Custom Preprocessing
-- **GapJunkTransformer** : custom sklearn transformer that detects survey junk codes by identifying numerical gaps in feature distributions, then replaces them with NaN — fitted on train folds only to prevent data leakage
+- **GapJunkTransformer** : custom sklearn transformer that detects survey junk codes by identifying numerical gaps in feature distributions, then replaces them with NaN — fitted on train folds only to prevent data leakage (see Report p12 for visualisation of junk clusters)
 - **LowNullColumnSelector** : drops features with >50% missing values per fold
 - Median/mode imputation, target encoding for high-cardinality categoricals, OneHotEncoding with min_frequency=1% to control dimensionality